interuss/dss/deploy/infrastructure/modules/terraform-aws-dss/TFVARS.md

 *Type: `string`*

-AWS IAM Policy to be used for permissions boundaries on created roles.
+AWS IAM Policy ARN to be used for permissions boundaries on created roles.

-Example: `GithubCIPermissionBoundaries`
+Example: `arn:aws:iam::123456789012:policy/GithubCIPermissionBoundaries`

 ### app_hostname